 Chief Operating Officer, Youth Communication

 A change in leadership is a pivotal moment in the life of a nonprofit organization.
 Handled well, a successful leadership transition can strengthen and move an organization forward.
 With a carefully designed and managed transition process, the departure of an executive director is an opportunity for the organization to reflect on its mission and vision and to think creatively about its leadership needs.

-Special Policy Advisor, Anderson Center for Autism (moderator)
+Retired CEO, Anderson Center for Autism (moderator)

 Executive Director, Directions for our Youth

 Chief Executive Officer, The Joel Paul Group